Croatia: Geography

 The hilly northern parts of Hrvatsko Zagorje and the flat plains of Slavonia in the east which is part of the Pannonian Basin are traversed by major rivers such as Danube, Drava, Kupa, and the Sava.
-The Danube, Europe's second longest river, runs through the city of Vukovar in the extreme east and forms part of the border with Vojvodina.
+The Danube, Europe's second longest river, runs through the city of Vukovar in the extreme east and forms part of the border with Serbia.
 The central and southern regions near the Adriatic coastline and islands consist of low mountains and forested highlands.
 Natural resources found in quantities significant enough for production include oil, coal, bauxite, low-grade iron ore, calcium, gypsum, natural asphalt, silica, mica, clays, salt, and hydropower.
 Karst topography makes up about half of Croatia and is especially prominent in the Dinaric Alps.
 Croatia hosts deep caves, 49 of which are deeper than 250 m, 14 deeper than 500 m and three deeper than 1000 m.
-Croatia's most famous lakes are the Plitvice lakes, a system of 16 lakes with waterfalls connecting them over dolomite and limestone cascades.
-The lakes are renowned for their distinctive colours, ranging from turquoise to mint green, grey or blue.
+The Plitvice lakes are a system of 16 lakes with waterfalls connecting them over dolomite and limestone cascades.
+The lakes are known for their distinctive colours, ranging from turquoise to mint green, grey or blue.